 A guided traverse of the Aonach Eagach

-As your traverse of the Aonach Eagach approaches your instructor will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
-At which time you can agree to a suitable morning meet time and inform them of any kit requirements you have.
+As your traverse approaches your guide will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
+At which time you can agree to a suitable time to meet in the morning and inform them of any kit requirements you have.

 (Example itinerary base on previous participants)